clement7903/6m-software-m4-node-app-for-devops/README.md

 ## Brief

 This repository is used as a sample Node application for CICD deployment using CircleCI.
-Any git commits to the branch - circleci-project-setup will trigger a CircleCI job based on the config.yml defined in the .circleci folder.
+There are 2 branches - main & development.
+Git commits to different branches yield different circleci jobs being triggered as defined in the config.yml defined in the .circleci folder.

+## External Services
+- Circleci (CICD Platform)
+- Synk (Vulnerability & Static Code Scan)
+- Dockerhub (Container Repository)
+- Heroku (Application Deployment Service)

 ## Commands